mxbees/libtech_level-up/Mod-01_theCLI/pwd.md

 Did you try it in the "Let's Use PWD" section above?
 If not, open up your terminal and do it now!

 How can you keep practicing this?
-Well, in the next section, which involves traveling between directories, I'll remind you to `pwd` just to confirm where you are.
+Well, in the section on `cd`, which involves traveling between directories, I'll remind you to `pwd` just to confirm where you are.
 It's a great command because it doesn't mess up whatever you're working on.
 It just tells you where you are.

-Next, let's learn about **CD &mdash; Moving from A to B to A to C!**